A Transfer Attack to Image Watermarks: Theoretical Analysis

 \end{definition}

 $q_{ij}$ can also be estimated in experiments.
-To quantify the performance of the target watermarking model when no perturbations are added to watermarked images, we introduce the following definition on \emph{$\beta$-accurate watermarking}: assume the bitwise accuracy between the watermark decoded by the target decoder for the watermarked image and the ground-truth watermark following Poisson binomial distribution.
+To quantify the performance of the target watermarking model when no perturbations are added to watermarked images, we introduce the following definition on $\beta$-accurate watermarking: assume the bitwise accuracy between the watermark decoded by the target decoder for the watermarked image and the ground-truth watermark following Poisson binomial distribution.
 Specifically, we have the following assumption:

-\begin{definition}[$\beta$-accurate watermarking] For any watermarked image $x_w$, the bits of the watermark decoded by $T$ are mutually independent and the probability that the $j$th bit of the decoded watermark matches with that of the ground-truth watermark $w$ is $\beta_j$, where $1 \leq j \leq n$. \end{definition}
+\begin{definition}[$\beta$-accurate watermarking] For any watermarked image $x_w$, the bits of the watermark decoded by $T$ are mutually independent and the probability that the $j$th bit of the decoded watermark matches with that of the ground-truth watermark $w$ is $\beta_j$, where $1 \leq j \leq n_t$. \end{definition}

-$\beta_1, \beta_2, \cdots, \beta_n$ can be estimated in experiments.
+$\beta_1, \beta_2, \cdots, \beta_{n_t}$ can be estimated in experiments.
 Next, we introduce three assumptions regarding the surrogate decoders and the target decoder.
-For \emph{bit-level dependency}, it is assumed that each bit of the watermark decoded by the target decoder only depends on the corresponding bits of the watermarks decoded by the surrogate decoders.
-Formally, we have the assumption as follows:

-\begin{assumption}[Bit-level dependency] For any watermarked image $x_w$ and $\delta$ satisfying the constraints of the optimization problem in Equation~\ref{optim-3}, each bit of the watermark decoded by $T$ for the perturbed image only depends on the corresponding bits of the watermarks decoded by the surrogate decoders for the perturbed image.
-Formally, we have the following:
+For bit-level dependency, it is assumed that each bit of the watermark decoded by the target decoder only depends on the corresponding bits of the watermarks decoded by the surrogate decoders.
+Formally, we have the assumption as follows: \begin{assumption}[Bit-level dependency] For any watermarked image $x_w$ and $\delta$ satisfying the constraints of the optimization problem in Equation~\ref{optim-3}, each bit of the watermark decoded by $T$ for the perturbed image only depends on the corresponding bits of the watermarks decoded by the surrogate decoders for the perturbed image.
+Formally, for $j=1,2,\cdots,n$, we have the following:

 \end{assumption}